SebWhipps-Br/COMS10017-CW-AI/AI-writeup-notes.md

 ### MyGameStateFactory
 #### The advance() method:
-We used the visitor pattern in a private helper method called visitMrXMove ...
+We used the visitor pattern in a private helper methods called `visitMrXMove()` and `visitDetectiveMove()`.

+`getPlayerForPiece()` was added also to get deal with the fact that pieces and players are separate.

+//What else do we write here?

 ### MyModelFactory
 #### The build() Method:
 registerObserver and unregisterObserver methods were made more complex by the usage of ImmutableSet<Observer>